GeoEngineers/react-express-eb-starter/README.md

 npm install
 ```

-Start the server and the client with a single command:
+Start the server and the client in development mode with hot module reload with a single command:

 ```
 npm run dev